-How to recognize, prevent and cure sunburn of plants?
+How to recognise, prevent and cure sunburn on plants

 We are very happy with sunlight, so it seems logical to think that plants are happy with it too, right?
 Unfortunately, this is not always the case!
 Too much sunlight can be harmful, just as it can be for us.
-After having too much sun your plants can really get burnt by the sun.
-We can protect ourselves with a thick layer of sun block and sunglasses, but plants can’t!
+After having too much sun your plants can really get burnt.
+We can protect ourselves with a thick layer of sunblock and sunglasses, but plants can’t!
 Oops, we now have a funny image in front of us, to be honest: a cool plant wearing sunglasses and a white layer of factor 50!
 Okay, back to the point!
 There are a few things you can do to protect them from the sun.
 The PLNTS team is here to help, so let’s get started!

-Luckily it’s easy to recognize if your plant is suffering sunburn!
+Luckily it’s easy to recognise if your plant is suffering sunburn!
 Just like our skin, the leaves of our plants change colour when they get too much sun.
 Instead of turning red like our skin does, the leaves turn yellow or white.
 The affected leaf yellows, turns brown and finally withers.
 The edges of the leaves often become completely dry.
-This happens especially when the sunburn is severe, and when you see this, you know that it’s better to move your plant to a less sunny place.
+This happens especially when the sunburn is severe.
+Do you see these signs of sunburn on your plants?
+We suggest it’s better to move your plant to a less sunny place!

 How to prevent sunburn on your plants?